The EU Settlement Scheme: EU Settled and Pre-Settled Status

-The process for applications made under the EU Settlement Scheme will be online.
-An app will be available to use for those who have access to an android phone.
+The process for applications made under the EU Settlement Scheme is online.
+An app is available to use for those who have access to a compatible android phone.

 Those making an application through the app will be able to scan their identity documents and will be able to use their National Insurance number as evidence of their residency in the UK, with the Home Office then making relevant checks with the HMRC, DWP, etc.